Why should I choose Concordia University of Edmonton’s Residence as my new home?

-- The saying “Size Does Matter”, rings true for Concordia University of Edmonton and its residence communities.
-By this we mean, compared to other local universities with titanic student populations and campuses, the small and closely knit size of our campus and residence halls, the small number of students, the small number of faculty, mean that there is more traffic and interaction between residence students and the residence staff, the faculty, and other student affairs personnel.
-This makes for a much more enriched residential life experience, and provides students with that feeling of belonging and connection which can be very helpful for their physical, emotional, and mental wellbeing.
+- The saying “Size Does Matter” rings true for Concordia University of Edmonton and its residence communities.
+Compared to other local universities with titanic student populations and campuses, the small and closely-knit size of our campus and residence halls mean that there is more interaction between residence students and the residence staff, the faculty, and other student affairs personnel.
+This makes for an enriched residential life experience and provides students with a feeling of belonging and connection.

 - Our International Students’ Office also has a burgeoning list of partnerships with other universities all over the world.
-This translates into a very diverse student residence population, and ultimately, plenty of cultural, educational, and personal interactions between Canadian students and international students living in residence from all over the globe.
+This results in a very diverse student residence population, and ultimately, plenty of cultural, educational, and personal interactions between Canadian students and international students living in residence from all over the globe.

 When can I apply for on-campus residence accommodation?

 It is generally recommended that applicants submit a completed residence application as soon as they get a favourable admission decision from the university.
 Our application process is separate from the application process to academic programs at Concordia University of Edmonton.
 Therefore, applicants must submit a separate application for on-campus accommodation, while awaiting an admission decision to one of our programs.
 It should however be noted that if an prospective student’s application into a program is denied, their residence application is automatically nullified for that semester, and it is the applicant’s responsibility to notify the residence office promptly (only admitted students with proof of course registrations can reside in our on-campus residences).

 How many rooms are available in the residences?